an-siuu-man/finders-keepers/README.md

 Project for Hacklahoma 2025

 ## Inspiration
-One of our members has a habit of losing their things. he once lost his airpods in a coffee shop, lost his glasses to the kansas wind and much more.
-In true Comp Sci fashion, we thought of creating an app for college students to report mising items on a single platform, using elements of fuzzy logic.
-One can search for items and contact the person who reported the item as lost to get it back.
+We all know the feeling of sudden panic when you realize something is missing.
+You check your pockets, your bag, retrace your steps, but it’s nowhere to be found.
+Now imagine that happening all the time—that’s life for one of our team members.
+He’s lost his AirPods in a coffee shop, lost his glasses to the Kansas wind, and misplaced more things than we can count.

+Instead of just sympathizing (by endlessly teasing him), we decided to do what Comp Sci students do best—solve the problem with tech.
+Our Solution?
+A mobile app designed specifically for college students to report lost items, map their locations, and connect with finders in real time.

+While we can’t change our friend’s clumsiness, we can make losing things a little less stressful and finding them a whole lot easier.
 ## Tech Stack
 Front end
   - React native